sewardlee337/sewardlee337.github.io/blog/_posts/2020-09-26-bayes-theorem-at-the-cia.md

 $$ P(H_3) = 0.6 $$

-Discussion about subsequent news that the analyst would receive is highly redacted.
-Nevertheless, we know that each piece of news in the unredacted report would have been accompanied with likelihoods of the news occurring if the hypotheses above were true.
+Discussion about subsequent news that the analyst would have received is highly redacted.
+Nevertheless, we know that each piece of news in the unredacted report would have been accompanied by likelihoods of the news occurring if the hypotheses above were true.
 This would have allowed for successive rounds of belief updates using Bayes's theorem, as shown in the following graph:

 <img src = "/assets/images/korean-war-bayes.png">